 I Tried 6 Pancake Mixes & One Blew the Others Away

 Pancakes, hotcakes, flapjacks–whatever you call this fusion of flour, baking powder, and liquid, there's no denying it's an unmatched breakfast food.
-Nothing is better than waking up on a Sunday morning to the smell of the griddle cooking up magic.
-And, who doesn't love starting the day with a bit of a sugar rush from all that added syrup?
+While getting your morning pancake fix from a restaurant chain on the go is great, nothing is better than waking up on a Sunday morning to the smell of the griddle cooking up magic in your own kitchen.

-Pancake mix is also a staple item which is always smart to keep on hand for a rainy day.
-In fact, if you searched your pantry right now, you will likely find a bag of the powdery ready-to-make blend proudly sitting on the shelf.
-But, which brand is your family's favorite to keep stocked?
+Pancake mix is also a staple pantry item that is always smart to keep on hand for a rainy day.
+In fact, if you searched your pantry right now, you would likely find a bag of the powdery, ready-to-make blend proudly sitting on the shelf.
+But which brand is your family's favorite to keep stocked?

 In order to sort out which mixtures crank out the most quintessential flapjacks, I rustled up six of the country's most popular pancake brands to test.
 I closely followed the instructions on each box, mixing in extra ingredients when necessary, and then got to flipping.
 Read on to see how each pancake fared, in order of my least to most favorite.
 You may just discover your family's new breakfast go-to.